orm011/rosbag2parquet/README.md

  28K vertica_load_tables.sql
 ```

-*Current level of functionality:*
+### Current level of functionality:
 * It parses all primitive ros message types.
 * It parses out arbitrarily nested fields (as long as none of the elements in the path is an array)
-* It keeps the blobs for the rest.
+* It keeps the raw blobs around for the rest, so you don't lose any data.
+The connections table keeps type information you can use to rebuild the msg type.

 ## Output description:
 A bagfile contains message data as well as bag metadata.